 - strategy alignment: we have committed to strong corporate governance that directly aligns with our long-term strategies and financial and operating plans.
-In the environment of evolving market, we also timely adjust our strategies to optimize our business and enhance our management control. - board diversity: our board of directors is diversified to cover our business operations, operating dynamics and business development, with considerations of diversity in gender, age, nationality, culture and ethnic diversity.
-Our board possesses relevant competencies, including operating judgment, accounting and finance experience, operating and crisis management skills, industry knowledge, global market knowledge, leadership skills and decision-making ability. - governance with diversity and inclusion: we have worked to create diversity so that we are more reflective of our society with a range of perspectives to support our business decision-making.
-Our directors also prioritize inclusion and ensure equal access of all genders and groups of employees to training, career development, nominations for promotions and professional opportunities. - linking senior executives' compensation to ESG outcomes: we set measurable ESG targets for our senior executives in order to fulfill our ESG commitments.
-In 2023, 15% of the variable components of their compensation was linked to their ESG outcomes, with a target of 30% in 2025. - incentive compensation clawback policy: our board of directors approved "Incentive Compensation Clawback Policy of Chunghwa Telecom Co., Ltd.," or the Policy, on November 8, 2023.
-This Policy states that the Company should recover erroneously awarded compensation which any portion of such incentive compensation is received by the covered executives during the last three full fiscal years or any applicable transition period preceding the date that the Company is required to restate its financial statements which resulting from the issuer's material noncompliance with any financial reporting requirement under securities laws. - sustainable finance: we take ESG into account when making investment decisions, aiming to lead to more long-term investments in sustainable economic activities and projects.
+In the environment of evolving market, we also timely adjust our strategies to optimize our business and enhance our management control. - board diversity: our board of directors is diversified to cover our business operations, operating dynamics and business development, with considerations of diversity in gender, age, culture and ethnic diversity.
+Our board possesses relevant competencies, including operating judgment, accounting and finance experience, operating and crisis management skills, industry knowledge, global market knowledge, leadership skills and decision-making ability.
+We have set concrete objectives to improve board diversity, including adding female members and members from various backgrounds. - governance with diversity and inclusion: we have worked to create diversity so that we are more reflective of our society with a range of perspectives to support our business decision-making.
+Our directors also prioritize inclusion and ensure equal access of all genders and groups of employees to training, career development, nominations for promotions and professional opportunities. - incorporate ESG targets into senior executives' compensation: since 2022, we have linked part of our senior executives' performance-based compensation to the Company's ESG goals to ensure their decisions align with investors' long-term interests.
+Each year, the proportion of compensation tied to our ESG targets has increased, along with the number of employees covered.
+By 2024, 25% of performance-based compensation was tied to ESG targets, impacting nearly 100 senior executives. - incentive compensation clawback policy: this policy states that the Company should recover erroneously awarded compensation which any portion of such incentive compensation is received by the covered executives during the last three full fiscal years or any applicable transition period preceding the date that the Company is required to restate its financial statements which resulting from the issuer's material noncompliance with any financial reporting requirement under securities laws. - anti-corruption practices: In 2024, we have introduced ISO 37001 Anti-Bribery Management System to ensure compliance with relevant legal requirements in our daily operations.
+By establishing preventive and monitoring mechanisms, we aim to mitigate legal risks and penalties associated with corruptive conducts.
+In November 2024, we entrusted a third-party agency to perform the audit and successfully passed it. - sustainable finance: we consider ESG factors in our investment decisions to ensure our targets align with specific ESG objectives.
 In 2023, we invested in a green and sustainable time deposit which is exclusively channeled into eco-friendly projects.
 Through this sustainable finance instrument, we are playing an important role in sustainability efforts and fulfilling our green commitments.